BitCannaGlobal/testnet-bcna-cosmos/instructions/stage5/task5.2.md

-## Extra points awarded (100) if you perform the following TXes correctly wtihout a guide:
+## Extra points awarded (100) if you perform the following TXes correctly without a guide:

 From MT chain > Send utick > BC chain
 From BC chain > Send utick > MT chain